‘Saved’ or ‘Will Be Saved’? An In-depth Study by Philip P Eapen

 How do people get ‘saved’?
 We were shown verses that were plucked from their contexts, and therefore, appeared to be formulae by which people may be ‘saved.’

 The Baptists were happy with Mark 16:16 that said, “Whoever believes and is baptized will be saved ….”
 Those who baptized infants took hold of the second half of that verse – “… but whoever does not believe will be condemned” – because they imagined that their unwillingness to get baptized after trusting in Jesus would eventually be excused!
-Many Evangelicals settled for Romans 10:8-10.
-Here is New Testament scholar Prof. Dunn’s translation of that passage:
+Many Evangelicals settled for Romans 10:8-10 as a sure shot formula for being “saved.”

 “The word is near you, in your mouth and in your heart,” that is, the word of faith which we preach.